genesiscommunitysuccess/docs/docs/tutorials/quick-guides/fields_from_scratch.md

 ### Generate the Fields

 Now look at the `trade-101-dictionary-cache`.
 This depends on `trade-101-config` and contains the generated code based on the configuration.
 To explore the generated code, navigate to `trade-101-dictionary-cache/target/generated/sources/fields/global/genesis/gen/config/fields/Fields.kt`.
 You will find the `Fields` object with pre-generated literals.
-These are fields that are commonly used in trading application,s so they get generated out-of-the-box for faster development.
+These are fields that are commonly used in trading applications, so they get generated out-of-the-box for faster development.
 To see the fields you have just added, you will have to build the project again:

 ```bash
 mvn package